lengow/pytest-django/README.rst

 * Works with both worlds: Existing unittest-style TestCase's still work without any modifications.

 See the `pytest documentation <https://pytest.org/en/latest/>`_ for more information on pytest itself.

+Ensure to update your conftest.py file with the pytest_plugins variable as it has been removed due to a critical change in pytest 4 (see `documentation <https://docs.pytest.org/en/latest/deprecations.html#pytest-plugins-in-non-top-level-conftest-files>`)